-Russian authorities raid the homes of lawyers for imprisoned opposition leader Alexei Navalny
+Russian authorities detain 3 lawyers for imprisoned opposition leader Alexei Navalny after raids

-TALLINN, Estonia (AP) — Russian authorities on Friday searched the homes of three lawyers representing imprisoned opposition leader Alexei Navalny and detained one of them, the politician’s allies said.
+TALLINN, Estonia (AP) — Russian authorities on Friday detained three lawyers representing imprisoned opposition leader Alexei Navalny after searching their homes, the politician’s allies said.

-The move against his lawyers is an attempt to “completely isolate Navalny,” his ally Ivan Zhdanov said on social media.
-Navalny has been behind bars since January 2021, serving a 19-year prison sentence, but has been able to get messages out regularly and keep up with the news.
+The move was an attempt to “completely isolate Navalny,” his ally Ivan Zhdanov said on social media.
+Navalny, 47, has been behind bars since January 2021, serving a 19-year prison sentence but has been able to get messages out regularly and keep up with the news.

 The raids targeting Vadim Kobzev, Igor Sergunin and Alexei Liptser are part of a criminal case on charges of participating in an extremist group, Zhdanov said.
 All three were detained after the search, apparently as suspects in the case, Navalny’s team said on Telegram.